Metnew/suicrux/README.md

 #### Nearest future:
-- SSR with HMR on client and server from one process. *(testing right now)*
+- SSR with HMR on client and server from one process. *(next.js-like HMR)*
 - Improved docs!

 ### Something very important:

 > Have a question?
 Ask! :wink:

-Any help is highly appreciated because the project still has only one contributor (ha-ha, yeah it's me :smiling_imp:).
+Any help is highly appreciated because the project still has only one maintainer (ha-ha, yeah it's me :smiling_imp:).
 PRs and issues are always welcome.

 ### Author